Izz ad-Din al-Qassam: Establishment in Haifa

 From Tartus, al-Qassam travelled to Beirut by boat and then to Haifa, then under the British Mandate, where his wife and daughters later joined him.
 During the early 1920s, al-Qassam taught at the Madrasa Islamiya, an Islamic educational institution with many schools in Haifa and its periphery.
-It was funded by the Jamiat Islamiya, a waqf (religious endowments) administered by prominent Muslims from the city.
+It was funded by the Jamiat Islamiya, a waqf (religious endowment) administered by prominent Muslims from the city.
 Unlike other Muslim scholars, al-Qassam made himself easily accessible to the public and often arrived late to teach his classes because he was frequently stopped by passersby for advice.
 He resigned from his teaching career due to the school's insistence that he maintain consistent hours.
 As part of his Islamic revivalist teaching, he denounced and discouraged some local Palestinian traditions, including unorthodox funeral rituals, mothers' visitation to the al-Khidr shrine on nearby Mount Carmel to give thanks for their children's well-being or achievements and tribal dances around religious sites, as superstitious innovations to Islam.

 Al-Qassam concentrated his activities on the lower classes, setting up a night school for casual labourers and preaching to them as an imam, first in the Jurayneh Mosque, and later in the Istiqlal Mosque (both of which still exist in Haifa's Lower City).
 He would seek them out on the streets, in brothels and hashish dens.
 His greatest following came from the landless ex-tenant farmers drifting into Haifa from the Upper Galilee where purchases of agricultural land by the Jewish National Fund and Hebrew labour policies excluding Arabs had dispossessed many of their traditional livelihoods.
 Al-Qassam grew increasingly popular with northern Palestine's poorer Muslims and was frequently sought out to preach at Mawlid celebrations.

-In 1929 he was appointed the marriage registrar at the sharia court in Haifa by the Waqf authorities in Jerusalem, a role that allowed him to tour the northern villages, whose inhabitants he encouraged to set up agricultural cooperatives.
-According to the American historian Edmund Burke, al-Qassam was:An individual deeply imbued with the Islamic social gospel and who was struck by the plight of Palestinian peasants and migrants.
+In 1929, he was appointed the marriage registrar at the sharia court in Haifa by the waqf authorities in Jerusalem, a role that allowed him to tour the northern villages, whose inhabitants he encouraged to set up agricultural cooperatives.
+According to the American historian Edmund Burke, al-Qassam wasAn individual deeply imbued with the Islamic social gospel and who was struck by the plight of Palestinian peasants and migrants.
 Al-Qassam's pastoral concern was linked to his moral outrage as a Muslim at the ways in which the old implicit social compact was being violated in the circumstances of British mandatory Palestine.
 This anger fueled a political radicalism that drove him eventually to take up arms and marks him off from the Palestinian notable politicians.

 He also took advantage of his travels to deliver fiery political and religious sermons in which he encouraged villagers to organise resistance units to attack the British and Jews.
 He intensified his agitation and obtained a fatwa from Shaykh Badr al-Din al-Taji al-Hasani, the Mufti of Damascus, which ruled that the struggle against the British and the Jews was permissible.